KhalebOBrien/Savannah-RTTMS/README.md

 This project follows **Hexagonal Architecture** (also known as Ports and Adapters).
 The goal of this architecture is to decouple the core business logic from external services (like databases, web frameworks, or messaging systems), making the application more maintainable, testable, and scalable.

 ### Key Decisions:

+1. **Hexagonal Architecture in the Backend**:

+   - The backend follows **Hexagonal Architecture** (Ports and Adapters).
+This separates the business logic (task management and authentication) from external systems like MongoDB or web frameworks (Express).
+   - Ports define the interfaces for external systems, and adapters implement those interfaces, ensuring that core business logic can be tested in isolation from the database or HTTP layers.

-1. **Domain-Driven Design**: The business logic (such as user registration, task management) is encapsulated in **domain services** and **entities**.
+2. **Domain-Driven Design**: The business logic (such as user registration, task management) is encapsulated in **domain services** and **entities**.
 These are pure, isolated, and testable components.

-2. **Ports and Adapters**:
+3. **Ports and Adapters**:
    - **Ports**: Define interfaces for external services such as repositories (for data persistence) and controllers (for handling HTTP requests).
    - **Adapters**: Provide concrete implementations for these interfaces, including MongoDB for data persistence and Express for HTTP handling.

-3. **Dependency Injection**: Services are injected into the controllers and other components to reduce coupling and improve testability.
+4. **Dependency Injection**: Services are injected into the controllers and other components to reduce coupling and improve testability.

+5. **React with Redux in the Frontend**:

+   - The frontend uses **React** with **Redux** for state management.
+Redux allows for managing authentication, task data, and WebSocket connections centrally in a predictable way.
+   - The application uses **React Router** for client-side routing and **React Context API** for simpler global state when Redux is overkill.

+6. **Docker**:

+   - Docker is used to ensure that both the frontend and backend can run together in a single environment without dependency issues.
+This allows for easy deployment and consistent environments across development and production.

+7. **WebSocket for Real-time Updates**:

-4. **WebSockets**: Used for real-time updates when a task is modified.
-This is useful for pushing updates to the frontend without constant polling.
+   - The application uses **Socket.IO** to provide real-time updates for tasks.
+Whenever a task is created, updated, or deleted, WebSocket events are emitted, and the frontend updates in real-time without the need for manual refreshes or polling.

-5. **Error Handling**: All routes and services follow a structured error-handling mechanism, returning standardized responses.
+8. **Error Handling**: All routes and services follow a structured error-handling mechanism, returning standardized responses.

+9. **Monorepo Structure**:
+   - The project is organized into a **monorepo** structure with the **frontend** (React) and **backend** (Node.js/Express) in separate directories.
+This helps in separating concerns and makes it easy to manage each independently while also allowing them to work together seamlessly.

 ---

 ## Assumptions and Simplifications

 1. **Simplified Authentication**:

    - JWT tokens are used without expiration refresh strategies.
 For simplicity, the token's validity is controlled entirely by the secret and expiration duration.
    - The user is authenticated via JWT in each API call, and no session or cookie-based authentication is implemented.

 2. **Simplified Task Model**:

    - The task model assumes a one-to-one relationship between users and tasks.
 Tasks are associated directly with a user via `userId`, but no complex permission system or role-based access control is implemented.

 3. **No Pagination or Filtering**:

    - The task retrieval endpoints (`GET /tasks`) currently do not implement pagination, filtering, or sorting for simplicity.

 4. **MongoDB as the Only Data Store**:

    - MongoDB is assumed to be the only data store in this implementation.
 No abstraction is made for multiple database support, though the architecture allows for easy extension.

 5. **No File Uploads**:
    - This system does not currently support file uploads or attachments for tasks.

----